 WKNO-FM Book Club

 WKNO's Book Club meets monthly to discuss the selected title.
 Keep up with the books we're reading!
-Sign up for our mailing list by emailing firstname.lastname@example.org.
-The next meeting of the WKNO Book Club is on Wednesday, September 28, 2016, at a special time, 5:15 PM.
-We'll be meeting at Aldo's on Cooper, just south of Central.
+Sign up for our mailing list by emailing email@example.com.
+The next meeting of the WKNO Book Club is on Wednesday, October 26, 2016 at 6:00 PM at the Grove Grill.

-The September selection for the WKNO Book Club is Jesmyn Ward's Salvage the Bones, a 2011 National Book Award winner.
+September, 2016: The selection for this month's WKNO Book Club is Jesmyn Ward's Salvage the Bones, a 2011 National Book Award winner.

 They heard it on the radio: A hurricane is coming, threatening the town of Bois Sauvage, Mississippi.